josh-hensley/readme-generator-challenge/README.md

 ## <a name="contributing"></a>Contributing

-This is how to contribute
+If you wish to contribute, please follow these [guidelines](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ## <a name="tests"></a>Tests

-These are some tests
+If you want to quickly generate a scaffolding to fill in in another editor like notepad++ or vs code, run the app and spam the enter key until you have a README.md file.
+It will be filled with default answers.

 ## <a name="questions"></a>Questions

-If you have questions you can reach me at me@joshhensley.com or add me on [Github](github.com/josh-hensley).
+If you have questions you can reach me at me@joshhensley.com.
+Add me on [Github](github.com/josh-hensley).